 I recall my other half (of the time) going diving which I couldn’t do due to my asthma so I got on my bike again and circled the island as closely as possible.
 I went snorkelling three times in the beautiful, clear, tropical turquoise waters but the marine breezes were a little stronger than I had anticipated even though it actually was mid-October.
 Yoron’s beaches possess soft white sands and are genuinely stunning.

 Meeting up back at the resort hotel later on, we played tennis and went for a hot spa.
-Our third and final day was probably the most exciting for me as we went over to the star-shaped sand island of Yurigahama (above right) on the east coast.
+Our third and final day was probably the most exciting for me as we went over to the star-shaped sand island of Yurigahama (above) on the east coast.
 To get to the tiny sand isle we had to take a thrilling jet-ski ride there and back with some time in between to snorkel offshore at some deeper reefs.
 I managed to top up my sunburn from the previous day!
 The sand island only emerges at low tide and was quite a popular draw but I’m only talking a dozen or so people and not the kind of crowds Japanese places often suffer from.

 There is a small heritage centre on Yoron where you can look around the traditional wooden huts and see a machine which was used back in the day for pressing sugar cane by hand.
 This crop tends to dominate most of the island.